xxNull-lsk/rtl8812AU/README.md

 $ sudo make -f Makefile.dkms install
 ```

-## Something else
+## Additional Info
-You may have to install additional packages to build it
+You may have to install additional packages to complete the build:
 ``` sh
 $ sudo apt-get install build-essential
 $ sudo apt-get install linux-headers-4.4.0-67-generic #Change "4.4.0-67" to your desired kernel version